 To save on food costs, I’d recommend checking out the local restaurants, food trucks, and fresh stands on the side of the road.
 Another way to save is to purchase from the deli inside grocery stores.
 Often there’s fresh food for much less than you’ll pay elsewhere.

 Avoiding beachfront restaurants will save money.
 There are also many happy hours around the island, with many offering discounts on food as well.

 Getting breakfast and the basics at the store will save you a lot, although you will find that groceries are more pricey in Maui.
 It is an island after all.

 There are plenty of free activities and also excursions you can book.
 Free activities include beach time, sneaking into a pool at a resort (kidding!..), hiking, searching for waterfalls, whale watching, watching sea turtles, driving Hana (except gas), driving to Haleakala (also need gas), and really any outdoor activity.

 This was our cost breakdown:

-I saw 2 bedroom Airbnb’s for half the price.
-In general, you can expect to spend $100+ a night unless you can couch surf, rent a room, or camp somewhere.
+In general, you can expect to spend $200+ a night unless you can couch surf, rent a room, or camp somewhere.

-Car Rental: I was able to snag a full-size sedan at Budget for $340 for 8 days, which I thought was a decent price.
-I booked through my Alaska Airlines card which saved me money as well.
+Car Rental: In 2021 I was able to snag a full-size sedan at Budget for $340 for 8 days, which was a good price.
+In 2022 we paid $130 per day, a huge increase from last year.
+And in 2023 we are paying around $130 a day again (which is such a ridiculous amount of money in my opinion).
+I’ve used my Alaska Airlines credit card to book, and this year we’re using Chase points so we don’t have to pay.
 If you have a credit card, you likely have car rental insurance which will also save you money.
-Check with them before you go.

 If you are new to travel or want to find a better deal, it’s always better if you are flexible with your dates, can avoid weekend travel, and have multiple airlines to choose from.